 Where the Banking Group hedges the change in fair value of a recognised asset or liability or firm commitment, any change in the fair value of derivatives designated as fair value hedges are recognised in the income statement.
-Changes in the fair value of the hedged asset or liability are also recognised in the income statement with a corresponding adjustment to the carrying value of the hedged item.
+Changes in the fair value of the hedged item attributable to the hedged risk are reflected in adjustments to the carrying value of the hedged item, which are also recognised in the income statement.

 Hedge accounting is discontinued when the hedge instrument expires or is sold, terminated, exercised or no longer qualifies for hedge accounting.
 The resulting adjustment to the carrying amount of the hedged item arising from the hedged risk is amortised to the income statement over a period to maturity.
-If the hedged item is sold or repaid, the balance of the adjustment to the carrying value of the hedged item is recognised in the income statement immediately.
+If the hedged item is sold or repaid, the balance of the adjustment to the carrying value of the hedged item is recognised in the income statement.